Politics of the Northern Mariana Islands

 Politics of the Northern Mariana Islands takes place in a framework of a presidential representative democratic system, whereby the Governor is head of government, and of a pluriform multi-party system.
 The Northern Mariana Islands is an unincorporated territory of the United States, and in a political union with it in the form of a commonwealth.
 Executive power is exercised by the governor.
 Legislative power is vested in the two chambers of the legislature.
 The judiciary is independent of the executive and the legislature.
-Local government is carried out through three regional mayors.
+Local government is carried out through four regional mayors.

 The Northern Mariana Islands and the United States of America reached a Covenant Agreement which became fully effective on November 4, 1986.
 The Constitution of the Commonwealth of the Northern Mariana Islands became effective on January 1, 1978.